xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 # CI with Xcode Server & Fastlane

-On this post I'm going to write about my experience and frustrations with some problems I found when setting up Xcode Server for CI and automatic deployment to iTunnes in Xmartlabs.
-I'm going to let you know how I could solve some problems these problems hoping it may help somebody on the same situation.
+On this post I'm going to write about my experience and the problems I found when setting up Xcode Server for CI and automatic deployment to iTunnes in Xmartlabs.
+I'm going to let you know how I could solve some problems hoping it may help somebody on the same situation.
 There is a lot of blogs that explain on how to setup Xcode Server and get a bot building a project and running test.
 They will help with that stuff, which works out of the box, but I personally didn't find help on the errors happened when trying to make something more sophistcated.

 Why did we try to setup our CI server?
 Well, almost everybody knows the goodness of having a CI server: automatically build your project on changes in the code, perform tests, detect any issue on latest commits very quick, notify results only to interested people, and a long list of etc. Additionally, all of these loved features are now included within Xcode!
 We though that would be really nice give it a try... later we proved that not everything was going to be so easy.
 But finally, we got our bots running, building, testing, creating releases, commiting tags and **uploading builds to iTunnes**.
-A happy end for this story.
+A happy ending for this story.

 ## Setting up the server